There are two ways to use CBD hemp flower — you can go old-school and smoke it, or save your lungs and use an electronic dry herb vaporizer.

-You can get super cheap vapes like the Magic Flight Launch Box for $100 or less.
-Vapes like this are cheap and simple to use but lack many features some people might find important.
+You can get super cheap vapes like the Magic Flight Launch Box or Boundless CFC for $100 or less.
+Vapes like this are budget-friendly and simple to use but lack many features some people might find important.

 On the other end of the spectrum, you can also find expensive vapes costing as much as $700, such as the Volcano.
 These vapes come with a ton of useful features like precision temperature control, timers, auto-shut offs, forced-air modes, remote or app controls, and much more.